Terror notes: On Matthew Betts' "HMS Terror"

 27. "more than 33 per cent of the officers had prior polar experience"

 Battersby again?
-If we must juggle like that, 'more than 33%' of the captains on Franklin expedition had extensive polar sailing experience.
-The Antarctic expedition, 100%.
+If we must juggle like that, 'more than 33%' of captains on Franklin expedition had extensive polar sailing experience (the Antarctic expedition, 100%).

 28. "'has not the leading stokers [Crozier had sent them home]'," a couple of pages later, on men sent home, "including Terror's lead stoker"

-ETA: Similar mix of indifference and inattention shows in a recent article by Peter Carney:
+ETA: A similar mix of indifference and inattention shows in a recent article by Peter Carney:

 A screengrab of Carney's article